Yeah, I got my board, what next ?

 /etc/wpa_supplicant/wpa_supplicant.conf -- Open it with a text editor to indicate your wifi name and password - at the next boot of the RPi you should be set.

-DOn't hesitate to not connect the RPi yet, check first that it appears on our local network by pinging and connecting to firstname.lastname@example.org
+Don't hesitate to not connect the RPi yet, check first that it appears on our local network by pinging and connecting to firstname.lastname@example.org with default credentials.

 For an easier way, please refer to the Passwordless SSH access page.